EPA Fuel Economy Window Stickers Available for Used Cars

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 While the EPA has changed the way cars are tested in a major way twice: once in the 1980s, and again in 2008, they’ve never provided information on testing of used cars, at least not until now, which may seem strange, since 80 percent of all car buyers are buying used cars, and only 20 percent of auto sales involve new cars.
-That is a 4:1 ratio, so it seems obvious there might have been some sort of demand for these sort of stickers in the past.
+That is a 4:1 ratio, so it seems obvious there might have been some sort of demand for these types of window stickers in the past.

 The EPA now offers an online tool at their fuel economy website that allows buyers and used car dealerships to view and print window stickers representing the EPA ratings for a used car’s EPA ratings on fuel economy.
 The only requirement is that the vehicle must be one that was sold in the United States since 1984, as the database currently only supports models dating back to that point in time.

 The window stickers show the fuel economy ratings established by the EPA during their testing process.
 It includes city, highway and combined fuel economy ratings.
 The stickers also include a photo of the vehicle and all of the information about the vehicle’s actual build statistics, like engine size, transmission type, and fuel type.
+If need be, you can also get a blank window sticker.

 The used car window stickers also include a QR code, which can be scanned by many smart phones for more information about a car by linking a customer directly to the specific vehicle’s information on the EPA website.
 There they will find more detailed information, including data on the vehicle’s annual fuel costs and greenhouse gas emissions.